 Drawing Games for Kids

-We love drawing games for kids as a phenomenal way to get kids dragging a pencil across a surface.
+We love drawing games as a phenomenal way to get kids dragging a pencil across a surface.
 They get to practice mark-making, they’re using their little noggins to think beyond simply drawing something, and they are all sorts of fun.

-Here is a collection of games you can try with your kids at home, in the car or in the ever-dreadful waiting room.
+Here is a collection of drawing games you can try with your kids at home, in the car or in the ever-dreadful waiting room.

 1. Exquisite Corpse Drawings

 This drawing game got its start with those crazy Surrealist artists, and it is incredibly fun.
 One person starts with a piece of paper and drawing utensil, and draws part of a figure or animal.
 They fold the part of paper back that they have drawn on, leaving a little bit of the drawing showing.
 The paper is handed to the next person, and they start drawing where the first person left off.
 Again, they leave a little bit of their drawing showing after they fold their drawing back, and this continues until the page has been filled.

 You can choose to simply fold the paper in half and each person draws a half of the drawing, or you can get all complicated and fold the paper into quarters or more.
 Hilarity will ensue.

 2. Scribble Drawings